crypto-ali/oxen-snode-monitor/README.md

  - Test that you can send email alerts: `python yagmail-setup.py`
  - Create node_list file: `cp sample_node_list.py node_list.py`
    - Note: `node_list.py` is included in the .gitignore file so you can safely add your SNode PubKey(s) without worry of pushing them to a repo.
- - Add your Oxen Snode PubKey(s) to the `snode_list` in your `node_list.py` file.
+ - Add your Session Snode PubKey(s) to the `snode_list` in your `node_list.py` file.
 You can also add or change the remote nodes in the `remote_node_list`.
 The remote nodes included in the sample file should work out of the box.
  - Run script in detached screen: `python monitor.py`

 ### Run Node Finder